sanglap13/sanglap13/README.md

 # 💫 About Me:
 I am a Full Stack Developer and Community Enthusiast.

-- ✨ Currently working at
+- ✨ Currently working at Altor Smart Mobility
 - 🌱 Google Developer Student Clubs Lead 2023-24
 - 💁‍♂️ Feel free to reach out to me at sanglapmridhawork@gmail.com
 - 💻 Visit my [Portfolio](https://sanglap-mridha.vercel.app/) for more details about my work and projects.